Ríos - Research

 Here are some pictures that document the current processes and state of the project.
 Enjoy, xx, Laura.

 The following pictures are taken from the exhibition CODE IS LAW, curated by CARINE LE MALET & JEAN-LUC SORET for the Centre Wallonie Bruxelles - Paris.
-The exhibition runs form the 9th January - 28th February 2021.
+The exhibition runs from 9th January - 28th February 2021.

 - GIS analyst, Gabriel Codreanu